higolab/c2sbom/README.md

 `gen_build.py` needs output that is made with

 - `-H` option enabled for `gcc`/`g++`, and
-  - Header file dependencies will be excluded without this option
+  - Header file dependencies will not be included if you omit this option
 - `-t` option enabled for `ld` (or `-Wl,-t` option enabled for `gcc`/`g++`).
-  - Library file dependencies will be excluded without this option
+  - Library file dependencies will not be included if you omit this option

 Make sure to include not only stdout but also stderr output.